Levers Water

 Levers Water is a small lake in the English Lake District.
 It is located at the head of the Coppermines Valley, above Coniston village.
 To its south-west is Raven Tor, a spur of Brim Fell, and to its north-west are Little How Crags and Great How Crags, on the eastern side of the north–south ridge leading to Swirl How.

 A dam built in 1717 enlarged the existing tarn to provide water for the mines and for the village below.

-A public footpath on its north-east side connects the Coppermines Valley to Swirl Hawse, while to its south-west, a path leads up Gill Cove to Levers Hawse on the main ridge of the Coniston Fells.
+A public footpath on the north-east side of the lake connects the Coppermines Valley to Swirl Hawse.
+This traverses an area of vulnerable peatland and a path here was rebuilt in 2023 to help protect the landscape from erosion by walkers.
+To the south-west, a path leads up Gill Cove to Levers Hawse on the main ridge of the Coniston Fells.